 3. Recycle your mattresses

 Once you’ve considered your options, it’s time to pick a service and recycle your mattresses.
 For drop-offs, advanced booking may not be needed for some recycling facilities.
 In fact, at Canadian Mattress Recycling, residents can drop off their mattresses with no need to book a slot.
 You just have to know how much your item will cost to recycle, bring the cash, and off-load the mattress at the loading bays.
 Commercial loads of 10+ mattresses need reservations, however, to ensure adequate staff are in attendance to process the mattresses timely and efficiently.
 Alternatively, pickups must be booked in advance for both residential and commercial services.
-Residents can often make these bookings online or by phoning into the recycling facility’s office.
-By doing so, you can reach a representative and discuss additional services, ask for estimates, and inquire whether they take additional items for recycling.

 We’re not going to lie – recycling can be a satisfying feeling.
 Waving your old bed goodbye and knowing it will be recycled can be even more satisfying.
 Instead of decomposing for over 80 years in a landfill, the materials in your mattress will be transformed into new materials for new products.
 Therefore, we hope this guide helps your mattress recycling efforts by showing you how to prepare a mattress for recycling, understanding what services are available, and how to exactly recycle a mattress.